WhiteChair/TidyTuesday/README.md

 # TidyTuesday
-Sharing how to's for my TidyTuesday
+Sharing how to's from my TidyTuesday.